VahidKarimiMotahhar/TrainingForecasting/README.md

-## Instructions & computational requirements.
+## Instructions & computational requirements

 All file paths are relative to the root of the replication package.
 Please set your working directory accordingly using RStudio.
 These analyses were run on R 4.2.2, and we explicitly use the following packages in the analysis files: `ggplot2` (3.4.0), `dplyr` (1.0.10), `readr` (2.1.3).